Modified District Government Services for Martin Luther King Jr. Day

 All parking enforcement will be suspended on Monday, January 20, except for Streetcar ticketing and towing.
 Parking enforcement will resume on Tuesday, January 21.

-DC Streetcar will operate from 4 a.m. to 10 p.m.
+DC Streetcar will operate on a normal schedule, from 6 a.m. to 10 p.m.
 Riders can visit dcstreetcar.com for the latest updates on routes and schedules.

 All DC Circulator services are terminated as of December 31, 2024.
 To find alternative route information, please visit dccirculator.com/service-termination/.